 Refrigerated, the infusion will last six months or more.

 Advanced: Nitrogen Cavitation

 Nitrogen cavitation, or flash infusion, is a process that uses pressure to extract flavor from ingredients.
-Applying pressure to a maceration of alcohol with roots or spices forces the liquid into cavities and increases the surface area ratio, in turn increasing the rate of infusion.
-This method is a great compromise between the maceration and sous vide techniques because, not only is it rapid, but it also works at room temperature, making it suitable for more delicate ingredients.
-This method is best when extracting aromas and flavors from roots such as ginger, cacao or chillies.
+Applying pressure to a maceration of alcohol with roots or spices forces the liquid into cavities and increases the surface area ratio, which in turn increases the rate of infusion.
+This method is a great compromise between the maceration and sous-vide techniques because, not only is it rapid, but it also works at room temperature, making it suitable for more delicate ingredients.
+This method is best when extracting aromas and flavors from roots such as ginger, cacao or chilies.
 This can be done by using an iSi cream whipper and nitrous oxide canisters.